Bryan De La Cruz Preview, Player Props: Marlins vs. Brewers

 Bryan De La Cruz At The Plate

-- De La Cruz has driven home a run in 48 games this year (35.6%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on six occasions..
+- In 48 games this season (35.3%), De La Cruz has picked up an RBI, and in 19 of those games (14.0%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 43 games this year, with multiple runs 10 times.
+- He has scored in 31.6% of his games this season, with more than one run scored in 7.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.